bcdev/nc2zarr/README.md

 # nc2zarr

-A Python tool that converts NetCDF files to Zarr format
+A Python tool that converts NetCDF files to Zarr format.